 - A woman in the winter of her life, body failing, in constant chronic pain, prays every day for her 4 children and 14 grandchildren and probably many others.

 Today, God has called you “for such a time as this.”
 His assignment is easy to miss.
 In my experience, God rarely gives us all of the details of what He is doing.
 Often things are shared on a need to know basis building our trust in Him.
 But we must be alert looking and listening for His call.

 Put me in coach, put me in…

 I picture it like this.
-I’m an awkward sixth grader sitting on the softball team bench.
-I’m not very talented.
-I’m not at all confident.
+As an awkward sixth grader sitting on the softball team bench.
+I’m not very talented and certainly not confident.
 But wow, do I want to play.
 God, the coach, looks up and down the bench and sees me at the end enthusiastically shouting… “put me in coach.
 I’ll play anywhere, put me in.”
 He passes over the talented ones, the confident ones.
 God chooses me.
 And together we heroically win the game.

 What has He prepared you for?

 The Lord has uniquely prepared you for a certain kingdom assignment, that may be big or little.
 Will you hear Him?
 Will you forgo your own agenda, your own comfort, your own convenience?
-Will you trust God for His provision, His equipping?
+It requires you to trust God for His provision, and His equipping?
 Will you do what Esther did and accept His kingdom assignment?
 Will you say yes, even if it seems insignificant?

 Revisiting Esther’s story

 As I join you asking myself the same questions… I revisit Esther’s story.
 The facts remain.
 God used an orphaned nobody to save a nation and He wants to use you and He wants to use me.
 Will you be faithful with a few things?
 Will you patiently yield to His work in your life?
 Are you sitting on the bench eager for God to put you in the game?
 Even if He asks you to be His water boy?